minispec-hdl/minispec/README.md

 18.04 VM with all dependencies, and build the minispec compiler (`msc`).
 Then, run `vagrant ssh` to log into the VM.

+The VM also installs Jupyter notebook with the Minispec kernel.
+Within the VM, run `jupyter notebook --ip=0.0.0.0` to launch the notebook.
+You can access it from the host at http://127.0.0.1:8888 (port forwarding is already configured).

 **Dependencies:**

 * Bluespec (`bsc`) version 2021.07 (build 4cac6eb).